-Election signs are permitted on private property only, provided the landowners permission is given.

-Election signs are not permitted on Council roads, State Highways, Council reserves or any other Council property.
+Election signs are permitted on private property, provided the landowner's permission is given.
+Signs are not permitted on Council roads, Council reserves or any other Council property.

-Election signs may be displayed eight weeks before election day (from Saturday 13 August 2022) but must be removed three days after the election day (Tuesday 11 October 2022).
+All election signs can only be displayed up to 8 weeks before election day (from 16 August 2025) and must be removed within 3 days of the election (by midnight 14 October 2025.)